tfbar/web/README.md

-# Progress Bar for Terraform
+# Terraform Progress Bar
-Add an interactive progress bar to terraform commands.
+**A progress bar to terraform commands.**

+Utilize your time better waiting for those endless terraform outputs.

+Watch progress and receieve insights and statistics.

+*Full log is available any time at the click of a button*

 <br/>